Gay Marriage Counselling & Therapy

-In my experience you are most likely to find counselling helpful if you both agree that you want to try counselling.
+In our experience you are most likely to find counselling helpful if you both agree that you want to try counselling.

 Will you be able to save our marriage?

-In my experience I can help best if you both agree that:
+In our experience we can help best if you both agree that: